Ioctl: Unix

 The kernel generally dispatches an ioctl call straight to the device driver, which can interpret the request number and data in whatever way required.
 The writers of each driver document request numbers for that particular driver and provide them as constants in a header file.

-Some Unix systems, including Linux, have conventions which encode within the request number the size of the data to be transferred to/from the device driver, the direction of the data transfer and the identity of the driver implementing the request.
-Regardless of whether such a convention is followed, the kernel and the driver collaborate to deliver a uniform error code (denoted by the symbolic constant ENOTTY) to an application which makes a request of a driver which does not recognise it.
+Request numbers usually combine a code identifying the device or class of devices for which the request is intended and a number indicating the particular request; the code identifying the device or class of devices is usually a single ASCII character.
+Some Unix systems, including 4.2BSD and later BSD releases, operating systems derived from those releases, and Linux, have conventions that also encode within the request number the size of the data to be transferred to/from the device driver and the direction of the data transfer.
+Regardless of whether any such conventions are followed, the kernel and the driver collaborate to deliver a uniform error code (denoted by the symbolic constant ENOTTY) to an application which makes a request of a driver which does not recognise it.

 The mnemonic ENOTTY (traditionally associated with the textual message "Not a typewriter") derives from the earliest systems that incorporated an ioctl call, where only the teletype (tty) device raised this error.
 Though the symbolic mnemonic is fixed by compatibility requirements, some modern systems more helpfully render a more general message such as "Inappropriate device control operation" (or a localization thereof).

 TCSETS exemplifies an ioctl call on a serial port.
 The normal read and write calls on a serial port receive and send data bytes.
 An ioctl(fd,TCSETS,data) call, separate from such normal I/O, controls various driver options like handling of special characters, or the output signals on the port (such as the DTR signal).